djaus2/Jekyll-Filter/README.md

 # Jekyll Filter
 A Windows Forms app to get web pages and Word documents into a Jekyll Blog site and Markdown.

-Uses Pandoc.
+Needs [Pandoc](http://pandoc.org) to be installed

 This project was started as a component of the repository https://github.com/djaus2/djaus2.github.io.